eeb313-2019/Codes-R-Us/doc/analysis-plan.md

 1) Do more diverse communities have more complex trophic interactions?

 Simpson's diversity index can be used to determine diversity for each geographic location.
+To organize our data, we will need to create a table with all the species in one column and abundance for each in another, with a final column indicating geographic location.
 Food webs will be created from the "Rfood-web" package.
 Complexity of the food web will based on number of connections.

 2) Is the ratio between predator and prey mass (and their variation) constant through life stages?

+To organize our data, we will create a table with columns life stage, predator species and mass, and prey species and their mass.
 A possible analysis that could be used is ANOVA between predator/prey mass for adults and juveniles.

 3) Does animal size (mass and length) change with latitude?

-We would use a linear model.
-Fixed effects would be mass, random effects include depth, predator/prey, and feeding type.
+To organize our data, we will create a table with columns latitude, species, and mass of species.
+Another table with the same columns, except looking at length instead.
+We will add columns to these tables for the random effects tested.
+We will use a linear model, where fixed effects will be mass, random effects include depth, predator/prey, and feeding type.

 4) How do total abundance and species abundance change with depth?

-We would use a linear model.
-Fixed effects would be abundance, random effects include latitude, predator/prey, and feeding type.
+To organize our data, we will create a table with columns depth, species, and abundance of each species.
+We will use a linear model.
+Fixed effects will be abundance, random effects include latitude, predator/prey, and feeding type.

 # Possible results tables